OUR MISSION IS TO

 WHAT TIME OF YEAR Are bogong moths about?

-Outside of the high country, everyone should be looking out for Bogong moths all Spring and all Autumn.
+Outside of the high country, everyone should be looking out for Bogong moths all Spring, Summer and Autumn.

 In the high country moths can be about from mid-spring to mid-autumn.